Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Evaluating the performance of XC functionals in 2D materials

 \subsubsection{Charge density waves}

-Charge density waves (CDWs) are characterized by periodic modulations in the electron density of a material, often accompanied by lattice distortions \cite{carpinelli1996direct}.
-These phenomena are driven by electron-phonon interactions and are critical for effects such as superconductivity and phase transitions in metallic materials like monolayer TiSe$_2$, monolayer NbSe$_2$, and others.
-In 2D systems, the reduced dimensionality amplifies the significance of electron-phonon coupling, making accurate modeling of these interactions using DFT essential for predicting the stability and properties of CDWs \cite{xi2015strongly, chowdhury2022computational}. \\ Semilocal functionals are commonly used to model CDWs, but they fail to accurately capture the strong electron-electron correlations and electron-phonon coupling in low-dimensional systems.
-Wines et al. (2025) showed that for monolayer VSe$_2$, these functionals predict incorrect CDW transition temperatures by underestimating the strength of the electron-phonon coupling \cite{cdw_scan_qm_vse2}. \\ SCAN has shown improved predictions for lattice constants and phonon modes, which are crucial for accurately describing CDWs.
+Charge density waves (CDWs) are characterized by periodic modulations in the electron density, often accompanied by lattice distortions \cite{carpinelli1996direct}.
+These phenomena play a crucial role in superconductivity and phase transitions in metallic materials like monolayer TiSe$_2$, monolayer NbSe$_2$, and others.
+In 2D systems, the reduced dimensionality amplifies the importance of electron-phonon coupling, making accurate DFT modeling essential for predicting the stability and properties of CDWs \cite{xi2015strongly, chowdhury2022computational}. \\ Semilocal functionals are commonly used to model CDWs, but they often fail to capture the strong electron-electron correlations and electron-phonon coupling in low-dimensional systems.
+For example, Wines et al. (2025) showed that for monolayer 1T-VSe$_2$, PBE+U functionals with $U=1$ and 2 eV can reproduce the geometry reasonably well but fail to quantitatively capture the energy differences among magnetic and CDW states \cite{cdw_scan_qm_vse2}. \\ SCAN has shown improved predictions for lattice constants (Section 4.1.2), which are crucial for accurately describing CDWs.
 For example, in a recent study by Li Yin et al., several meta-GGA functionals, including MVS, SCAN, r$^2$SCAN, TASK, and mTASK, were applied to monolayer TiSe$_2$.
-Their analysis of CDWs led to the recommendation of using SCAN and r$^2$SCAN for TMDC monolayers \cite{cdw_scan_tise2}. \\ In another study, Wines et al. combined DFT with Quantum Monte Carlo to benchmark the performance of several XC functionals for 1T-VSe$_2$, where SCAN provided precise results for the transition temperatures of both undistorted and CDW-distorted phases \cite{cdw_scan_qm_vse2}.
-Wei-Chi Chiu et al. (2025) demonstrates that SCAN calculations correctly predict the nonmagnetic ground state of the CDW phase, aligning with previous research that shows the formation of the CDW suppresses the magnetic instability \cite{cdw_nbse2_strain}, further validating the effectiveness of SCAN in modeling CDWs in 2D materials.
+Their analysis of CDWs led to the recommendation of using SCAN and r$^2$SCAN for TMDC monolayers \cite{cdw_scan_tise2}.
+These functionals help reduce self-interaction errors inherent in typical GGAs and provide a better description of correlation effects \cite{cdw_scan_qm_vse2, cdw_scan_tise2}. r$^2$SCAN is a regularized version of SCAN designed to enhance numerical stability without compromising accuracy. r$^2$SCAN achieves this by relaxing some the exact constraints of SCAN, while maintaining results similar to those of SCAN \cite{furness2020accurate}. \\ In another study, DFT combined with Quantum Monte Carlo was utilized to benchmark several XC functionals for 1T-VSe$_2$, where SCAN and r$^2$SCAN provided accurate results for transition temperatures in both undistorted (228$K$) and CDW-distorted phase (68$K$) \cite{cdw_scan_qm_vse2}.
+Wei-Chi Chiu et al. (2025) demonstrated that SCAN calculations correctly predict the nonmagnetic ground state of the CDW phase in NbSe$_2$ monolayer, consistent with previous research showing that CDW formation suppresses magnetic instability \cite{cdw_nbse2_strain}, further validating SCAN’s effectiveness in modeling CDWs in 2D materials.